What You Need to Know about Virus Sweeping the Midwest

 If the cause is Enterovirus D68, the child may develop significant airway narrowing and a rapidly progressing lack of oxygen within a few hours.
 If this happens the child should already be in a medical facility, where health care providers can monitor the child’s vital signs, support oxygenation, and if necessary, intubate the child as a defense against respiratory failure.

-Children with preexisting cardiorespiratory diseases, such as asthma, chronic lung disease of prematurity (also called broncho-pulmonary dysplasia, or BPD), cystic fibrosis, interstitial lung disease or congenital heart defects, should be seen by a pediatrician as soon as flu-like symptoms start.
+Children with preexisting cardiorespiratory diseases should be seen by a pediatrician as soon as flu-like symptoms start.
+These include asthma, chronic lung disease of prematurity (also called broncho-pulmonary dysplasia, or BPD), cystic fibrosis, interstitial lung disease or congenital heart defects.
 Time is of the essence!

 A: Enteroviruses typically peak in late summer and early fall.
 However, several other common respiratory viruses can be present in the community at the same time, and the “back to school” time coincides around the globe with the peak of community-acquired respiratory infections.
 Furthermore, respiratory infections are frequently poly-microbial.
 In other words, multiple viruses can together attack the same patient and/or open the door to bacterial infections by weakening the host defense mechanisms.

-There is no solid evidence that Enterovirus D68 is any different from other more common viruses like rhinoviruses, influenza/parainfluenza, or RSV, except for the frequency of severe cases that require hospital or even intensive care admissions.
+There is no solid evidence that Enterovirus D68 is any different from other more common viruses like rhinoviruses, influenza/parainfluenza, or RSV.
+But the frequency of severe cases that require hospital or even intensive care admissions.

 Children with preexisting respiratory diseases are intrinsically prone to respiratory viruses because their airways are hyperreactive (“twitchy”) and inflamed, or because their lung volume is reduced by diseases like BPD or interstitial lung disease.